NemanjaJoksic/demo-security/README.md

 By default, 2 APIs are provided for handling user registration and obtaining access token.<br/>
 * ``/register`` - POST method which receives user information in body of HTTP request.
 User has two properties, username and password.<br/>
 * ``/login`` - POST method which in Authorization header receives username and password in format ``Authorization: Basic <credentials>`` where ``<cretentials>`` is is the base64 encoding of username and password joined by a single colon `:`.
-If provided username password pair is correct return, access token which then should be used for accessing other APIs.<br/>
+If provided username password pair is correct return, access token which then should be used for accessing other APIs.

 All other APIs are accessible only if user is successfully authenticated.

 There are few properties which should be used for application configurations: <br/>